 - Maintain a neutral position of your pelvis

-- Lower your buttocks towards the ground, making sure not to dip lower that your knees, before rising back up to your starting positon.
+- Lower your buttocks towards the ground, making sure not to dip lower than your knees, before rising back up to your starting position.

 - Start with what you can manage before gradually building to 3 sets of 10 reps.
 As your strength improves, hold weights to make this exercise more challenging.

 A good tutorial on how to perform the perfect